hpacheco/ses/labs/Lab1.md

 1. Study and try out the tools described above.
 2. Choose two vulnerable programs **under different categories** from [c/SARD-testsuite-100](../c/SARD-testsuite-100) to analyse.
 It is not mandatory to choose examples from this dataset; you may also choose examples of vulnerable C programs from other resources such as, e.g., another [SARD dataset](https://samate.nist.gov/SARD/testsuite.php) or the [US-CERT dataset](https://www.cisa.gov/uscert/bsi/articles/tools/source-code-analysis/source-code-analysis-tools---example-programs).
 3. For each chosen vulnerable program `c/SARD-testsuite-100/000/149/i`, find and study the equivalent but more secure program `c/SARD-testsuite-101/000/149/i+1`.
 If you chose a different dataset, propose a secure version of the vulnerable program.
-4. Was your vulnerability found by the automated scanners?
-From the error log (or lack thereof), what can you deduct about the scanner's analysis technique?
-5. Based on the above experiments, select a reasonable set of tools for analysing your program.
+4. Based on the above experiments, select a reasonable set of tools for analysing your program.
-6. **In your group's GitHub repository, write a small report in the markdown file `Lab1.md`.**
+5. **In your group's GitHub repository, write a small report in the markdown file `Lab1.md`.**
-7. Write a small report discussing, in general, what was your experience from the perspective of a software developer analysing the security of your code; you are **not** required to experiment with all the tools **nor** acquire advanced understanding of the more technical details of the analysis behind each tool; nonetheless, you are **expected** to justify your tool selecting and to interpret the tool results obtained with each selected tool.
+6. Write a small report discussing, in general, what was your experience from the perspective of a software developer analysing the security of your code. **Please note that your grade will be decided by the quality of your report**: you are **not** required to experiment with all the tools **nor** acquire advanced understanding of the more technical details of the analysis behind each tool; nonetheless, you are **expected** to justify your tool selection and to interpret the tool results obtained with each selected tool.
 You shall answer these questions in particular:
    * which [CWE](https://cwe.mitre.org/)s are associated with each vulnerability?
+   * was your vulnerability found by the automated scanners?
+From the error log (or lack thereof), what can you deduct about the scanner's analysis technique?
    * which tools have you found more suitable for analysing your vulnerabilities and why?
    * how have the chosen tools helped in finding those vulnerabilities?
    * which tool limitations did you encounter and which adjustments to the program or tool parameters have you found necessary?